Past Triennial Conferences of IJBS (1995-2019)

 The Sixth Triennial Conference convened July 26-28 at Keele University, Staffordshire England, under the direction of Roger Pooley.
 Plenary speakers were: Isabel Rivers (Queen Mary, University of London), John Coffey (University of Leicester) and Lori Branch (University of Iowa).
 Download the programme here.

-5— DARTMOUTH 2007: ‘Early Modern religion and literature in Old and New England’
+2007 — ‘Early Modern Religion and Literature in Old and New England’ (DARTMOUTH, USA)

 The Fifth Triennial Conference convened August 15-19 at Dartmouth College, Hanover New Hampshire, under the direction of Tom Luxon.
 Plenary speakers were Paul Stevens (Toronto), Nigel Smith (Princeton), Julie Crawford (Columbia), Elizabeth Sauer (Brock), and W. R. Owens (Open University).
 Visit the conference website and download the programme here.